dfinity/portal/docs/blog/features/vetkd-primer.md

 As with any signature scheme, BLS comprises three algorithms; a (potentially distributed) key generation algorithm ((D)KG), a signing algorithm (Sign) and a verification algorithm (Verify).
 In the threshold setting, this is extended to include a fourth combination algorithm (Combine).
 Threshold BLS signatures are used a lot on the Internet Computer, so let’s used that as the motivating example for the scenario.
 Suppose nodes in a subnet want to convince Alice that a particular message is being sent from the IC.
 At a very high level, the scenario will run as follows:
 * Nodes in the network participate in the DKG process and obtain (private) key shares.
-* Each node computes a signature share on a message m using its share of the signing key.
+* Each node computes a signature share on a message $m$ using its share of the signing key.
-* Nodes participate in the Combine process to combine signature shares and produce a single signature which is then sent to Alice.
+* Nodes participate in a $\mathsf{Combine}$ process to combine signature shares and produce a single signature which is then sent to Alice.
-* Alice uses Verify to check whether the signature sent from the nodes verifies under the public key of the Internet Computer.
+* Alice uses a verification algorithm $\mathsf{Verify}$ to check whether the signature sent from the nodes verifies under the public key of the Internet Computer.

 We noted above that IBE implies signatures.
 From the [BF01] paper the intuitive construction is to set the private key for the signature scheme to be the master key of the IBE.
 Then set the public key for the signature scheme to be the system parameters of the IBE.
-Then the signature on a message M is the IBE Decryption key for ID = M. This is described more in the [VETKD community conversation](https://youtu.be/baM6jHnmMq8).
+Then the signature on a message M is the IBE Decryption key for ID = M. In the VETKD scenario, the master key of the IBE scheme is a BLS signature key secret shared over the nodes.
+The derivation identity will be threshold signed, resulting in a signature that can act as a symmetric encryption key, but also as a Boneh Franklin decryption key.

 ## References
 * [BS23](http://toc.cryptobook.us/) - The Boneh Shoup Book.